CancerRxGene/gdsctools/doc/source/quickstart.rst

 There are now several possible analysis but the core of the analysis consists in taking one drug and one feature (ODOF hereafter) and to compute the association using a regression analysis.
-The IC50 across the cell lines being the dependent variable :math:`Y` and the explanatory variables denoted :math:`X` are made of tissues, :term:`MSI` and one genomic feature. following the regression analysis, we compute the ANOVA summary leading a p-value for the significance of the association between the drug's IC50s and the genomic feature considered.
-This calculation is performed with the :meth:`~gdsctools.anova.ANOVA.anova_one_drug_one_feature`.
+The IC50 across the cell lines being the dependent variable :math:`Y` and the explanatory variables denoted :math:`X` are made of tissues, :term:`MSI` and one genomic feature. following the regression analysis, we compute the ANOVA summary leading to a p-value for the significance of the association between the drug's IC50s and the genomic feature considered.
+This calculation is performed with the :meth:`~gdsctools.anova.ANOVA.anova_one_drug_one_feature` method.

-One can then repeat the ODOF analysis for all features using the :meth:`~gdsctools.anova.ANOVA.anova_one_drug` (ODAF), and finally extend the analysis to all drugs (ADAF) using :meth:`~gdsctools.anova.ANOVA.anova_all`.
+One can then repeat the ODOF analysis for the given drug across all features using the :meth:`~gdsctools.anova.ANOVA.anova_one_drug` method.
+This is also named One Drug All Feature case (ODAF).
+Finally we can even extend the analysis to All Drugs All Features (ADAF) using :meth:`~gdsctools.anova.ANOVA.anova_all`.

 .. note:: P-values reported by the ODOF method need to be corrected with a
     multiple testing correction when combined in the ODAF or ADAF cases.
-    For more information, please see the :ref:`multitesting` section.
+    For more information, please see the
+    :meth:`gdsctools.stats.MulipleTesting` description.

 The following image illustrates how those 3 methods interweave together like